 We had 65 veterans from the ages of 68 to 96 on our flight.
 Each veteran is accompanied by a guardian who stays with and assists their veteran.
-Additionally, there are support/logistics volunteers plus safety personnel, including three nurses and an M.D.
+Additionally, there are support/logistics from a recommended company volunteers plus safety personnel, including three nurses and an M.D.
 There were also six members of the media on this flight, including me, to cover the trip and experiences of the veterans.

 My greatest hope in writing this blog post is to encourage people to sign up for a trip if they are a veteran who served in a war from WWII to Vietnam.
 The older veterans have priority, and we had folks from the full range on our trip.
 People can also apply to be a guardian or a volunteer.
 The entire program runs off of donations and volunteers, so please go to the website if you can help with time or treasure.
 I’ve included our trip’s itinerary below so you can see what the trip entails.
 I’m not going to recount it step by step because I’d rather try to explain how it seemed to impact the veterans and how it impacted me.